replane-dev/replane-website/README.md

 - Test all links and code snippets
 - Follow the existing structure and formatting

+## Community

+Have questions or want to discuss Replane?
+Join the conversation in [GitHub Discussions](https://github.com/orgs/replane-dev/discussions).

 ## Resources

 - [Replane Main Repository](https://github.com/replane-dev/replane)